 The capital of the state of Israel is none other than the city of Jerusalem.
 Much has been recounted and written about this city, and we would like to offer you a taste of the authentic Jerusalem experience.
 Whether on a family or romantic holiday or on a business trip, the Israeli capital has a lot to offer for each and every individual.

-The Dan Hotels, Israel's leading hotel chain, invites you to stay at one of our hotels in comfort and tranquility.
-Picture a trek through the dozens of markets and festivals, recreation spots and of course the spectacular tourist attractions of the city of Jerusalem.
+The Dan Hotels, Israel's leading hotel chain, invites you to stay at one of its hotels in comfort and tranquility.
+Picture a jurney through the dozens of markets and festivals, recreation spots and of course the spectacular tourist attractions of the city of Jerusalem.

 Mini Israel - See it all - in miniature !

 Mini Israel is the “Showcase of Israel.”
-Exhibited are hundreds of amazingly accurate models, at a scale of 1:25, of the most important architectural, historic, archeological, religious and social sites as well as buildings of importance to all religions and cultures inhabiting the country.
-The 25,000 miniature 'Israelis' in the models are all 7cm in height !!
+Hundreds of amazingly accurate models, exhibited at a scale of 1:25, depict the most important architectural, historic, archaeological, religious and social sites as well as buildings of importance to all religions and cultures inhabiting the State of Israel.
+All 25,000 miniature 'Israelis' in the models are 7cm in height !!

-Since its opening in 2002, Mini Israel has become one of the most popular tourist attractions, primarily due to its ideal location (halfway between Jerusalem and Tel Aviv, just 15 minutes from the airport), and also because tourists of all ages, denominations and communities find their most beloved and cherished sites and buildings presented “at eye level.”
+Since its opening in 2002, Mini Israel has become one of the most popular tourist attractions in the country, primarily due to its ideal location (halfway between Jerusalem and Tel Aviv, only 15 minutes away from the airport), and also because tourists of all ages, denominations and communities find their most beloved and cherished sites and buildings presented “at eye level.”

-Exhibits are periodically updated and renewed, and therefore each visit ensures a new discovery of sites, scenes and attractions which were not previously there.
+Exhibits are periodically updated and renewed, and therefore each visit ensures a new discovery of sites, scenes and attractions which were not previously on display.

 Mini Israel is located in the Latrun region, near the Armored Corps Memorial and the Trappist Monastery.